SFPermitCenter/zava-iot/README.md

-# Fabrikam Azure IoT Hub (Demo) — with Device Pages
+# Zava IoT Hub — with Device Pages

 Static GitHub Pages site that *looks* like an Azure IoT Hub portal for demo purposes.